-Janne Boone-Heinonen is an associate professor of epidemiology and program director for the School of Public Health’s M.P.H. in Epidemiology.
+Janne Boone-Heinonen is an associate professor of epidemiology for the School of Public Health’s M.P.H. in Epidemiology.

 Boone-Heinonen’s research is dedicated to understanding environmental and behavioral approaches to mitigating the trans-generational cycle of obesity, which blends two major research areas.
 First, she has done significant research on multi-level influences on obesity in adolescence through middle adulthood.
 Second, she has ongoing research on early life determinants of obesity.